 I upgraded my tripod to this small compact one and it was the best purchase I’ve ever made.
 It fits in my carry-on, it’s light and easy to use.
 With the app on my phone from Sony, I can use a remote which allows me to even adjust the camera settings from far away.
 This means I don’t have to go back and forth to the camera to adjust the settings.
 (Read more about the camera gear I travel with.)

-I use burst mode when shooting movement and a high shutter speed.
+I use burst mode when shooting movement and set my camera to a fast shutter speed and a higher aperture.

 It’s easy to get a still photo with a tripod but one with me spinning it is even more difficult — like this shot I posted from Taiwan.
-I put the camera on burst mode where it clicks photos until I tell it to stop, set my phone down (somewhere easily photoshopped), and then twirl away.
+I put the camera on burst mode where it clicks several photos until I tell it to stop, set my phone down (somewhere easily photoshopped), and then twirl away.
+When taking a photo of yourself, you’ll want your camera settings at a higher aperture (like f/8-f/11) so that more of the photo is in focus.
+The faster shutter speed allows for more light and less blur.

 At the end of the day, photography is very personal and I always recommend doing what you feel most comfortable with.
 Get acquainted with your camera and tripod, and head out with confidence!